M66B/FairEmail/FAQ.md

 <a name="faq167"></a>
 **(167) How can I use DeepL?**

-1. [Subscribe to](https://www.deepl.com/pro#developer) the DeepL API Free plan (credit card required)
+1. [Subscribe to](https://www.deepl.com/pro#developer) the DeepL API Free or Pro plan (credit card required)
 1. [Copy](https://www.deepl.com/pro-account/plan) the authentication key
-1. In the overflow menu of the message composer select *Translate*, *Configure* and paste the key
+1. In the message composer, enter some text, and in the overflow menu select *Translate*, *Configure* and paste the key

 You might want to read the [privacy policy](https://www.deepl.com/privacy/) of DeepL.